glennklockwood/limelead/content/pages/embedded/beaglebone.md

 Beyond this, there's not much to do--browse the example source code, run some of the test scripts in cloud9, and move on with life.

+### Debian Image 2018-10-07

+The 2018-10-07 image was as-advertised.
+I plugged the BeagleBone Black Wireless into my Mac using the provided micro-USB cable and it powered on.
+Three different interfaces into the BeagleBone were immediately available:

+1. My Mac recognized the FAT partition as a USB mass storage device and mounted it
+2. My Mac also recognized the BeagleBone's serial-over-USB, exposed it as `/dev/tty.usbmodem2009BBWG09115`, and I was able to connect using 115,200 baud
+3. The BeagleBone started up a wireless access point to which anyone can connect.
+Once connected, the BeagleBone is accessible at 192.168.8.1.

+Using the third method (connect to the wifi AP), navigating to
+<http://192.168.1.1/> brings up a version of the [BeagleBone 101 page][] that
+appears to be newer than what's on beagleboard.org.
+In addition to what's on the beagleboard.org version, the embedded version of BeagleBone 101 has

+1. Working BoneScript widgets
+2. A neat interactive BeagleBone-UI that allows you to play with the BeagleBone GPIO pins visually using the browser
+3. A link to and description of the onboard Node-RED services that are also included

+The out-of-box experience for this 2018-10-07 image is like night and day compared to the 2020-04-06 IoT image that shipped with my non-wireless BeagleBone Black.
+Not only does everything work in the 2018-10-07 image, but everything seems documented and referenced even better than what's on beagleboard.org.
+I don't know what regressed between 2018-10-07 and 2020-04-06, but it seems a shame that newer BeagleBone OS images give new users such a sour experience compared to what it used to be.

 [Ansible playbooks for SBCs]: http://github.com/glennklockwood/rpi-ansible
 [BeagleBone 101 page]: https://beagleboard.org/Support/bone101